19hours/sg-statutes/Acts/Business Trusts Act.md

 (3) An agent referred to in subsection (2) may also, with the consent of the trustee-manager of the registered business trust, appoint an agent (referred to in this section as a sub-agent) to carry out or perform any matter that the agent has been appointed by the trustee-manager to carry out or perform and, for the avoidance of doubt, the sub-agent shall be deemed to be an agent appointed by the trustee-manager to carry out or perform that matter for the purposes of that subsection.

-(4) Where an agent or a sub-agent appointed pursuant to subsection (2) or (3), as the case may be, is liable to indemnify the trustee-manager of the registered business trust against any loss or damage suffered by the trustee-manager as a result of the acts of the agent or sub-agent, any amount recovered under the indemnity shall form part of the trust property of the registered business trust.
+(4) Where an agent or a sub-agent appointed under subsection (2) or (3), as the case may be, is liable to indemnify the trustee-manager of the registered business trust against any loss or damage suffered by the trustee-manager as a result of the acts of the agent or sub-agent, any amount recovered under the indemnity shall form part of the trust property of the registered business trust.

 (5) Any trustee-manager of a registered business trust which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 and, in the case of a continuing offence, to a further fine not exceeding $10,000 for every day or part thereof during which the offence continues after conviction.

+[Aust.
+Corp.
+2001, s.
+601FB]

 ### Use of information and advice